 Please refer to this article again – Exposure Values & Exposure Compensation.

-When exposure compensation is dialed in while using the manual mode, light meter gives a reading according to the exposure compensation.
+When exposure compensation is dialed in while using the manual mode, the light meter gives a reading according to the exposure compensation.
 The center of the light meter display indicates the perfect exposure while considering the dialed in exposure compensation too.
 I do not recommend using exposure compensation setting while in manual mode.
 It is easier to simply change the aperture or shutter-speed while keeping an eye on the amount of over or under-exposure shown in the meter display.

 (Forest with lifting fog, while the sun was still yellow.
 Captured with a 135mm lens on Aperture Priority at f/8 and 1/125 sec exposure.)